AI4Bharat/indicnlp_catalog/README.md

 - [SMC Malayalam text corpus](https://gitlab.com/smc/corpus)
 - [DNLP-Tel Telugu Corpus](https://drive.google.com/drive/folders/0B7LLASJiB2m6cDVzbnNjUVZ5dUE): Telugu corpus of 280M tokens and 23M sentences.
 - [Ema-lon Manipuri Corpus](http://catalog.elra.info/en-us/repository/browse/ELRA-W0316/): The first comparable corpus built for the Manipuri (mni)-English (eng) language pair with the monolingual data comprising of 1,034,715 Manipuri sentences and 846,796 English sentences in version 1 and 1,880,035 Manipuri sentences and 1,450,053 English sentences in version 2.
 - [SinMin Corpus](https://osf.io/a5quv/): Contains texts of different genres and styles of the modern and old Sinhala language.
+- [KMI Linguistics Bodo](https://github.com/kmi-linguistics/bodo): Contains the Bodo corpus and the frequency-ordered word and punctuation list.

 ### <a name='LanguageIdentification'></a>Language Identification